Category Archives: BLog

 Upload Image...

 According to the book ‘Asset Integrity Program for Plant Structures’ by Amanda Nurse, plant structures supporting the miles of piping, process vessels, platforms, and ladders routinely used in daily operations often can be given less priority than production equipment.
 Having a robust inspection and repair program for plant infrastructure is an important component of a site’s integrity management program.
-The following are some of Ricardo R. Valbuena’s tips for implementing an asset integrity program for plant structures.
+The following are tips for implementing an asset integrity program for plant structures.

 In the realm of industrial operations, the design and functionality of plant structures play a pivotal role in ensuring safety, efficiency and productivity.
 The plant structures Amanda Nurse references include the following: